Our plans to bring Center Parcs to Scotland

 When is your next consultation event?

-We will be holding a consultation event, with an opportunity to meet the Center Parcs team, on Wednesday 26 March at Denholm Village Hall.
+We will be holding a consultation event, with an opportunity to meet the Center Parcs team, on Thursday 24 April at Selkirk Rugby Club.

 Event Details: